iLikeDarkMode/iLikeDarkMode/README.md

 - 👋 Hi, I’m @iLikeDarkMode
 - 👀 I’m interested in computers, new technologies, coding, motorcycles, good food, digital art
-- 🌱 I’m currently learning the bases of coding with JS with hope of joining a WebDev course
+- 🌱 I’m currently learning the bases of coding with JS
 - ⚡ Fun fact: firefox logo isnt a fox, its a red panda

 <!---